PECOS-packages/PECOS/README.md

 - Cython (to compile optional C/C++ extensions)
 - pytest 3.0+ (to run tests)
 - Sphinx 2.7.6+ (to compile the documentation)
+- ProjectQ (to take advantage of the full quantum state simulators made available via ProjectQ)

 ## Installation